 Cheese and yogurt has a rich and varied probiotic profile.
 I’ve eaten a lot of plain yogurt too.
 There were certainly times that I didn’t tolerate any of this food.
 NONE OF IT.
 So if you do go off it and feel better it seems possible, based on my experience that as you heal it’s worth trying things that made you sick again.
 It all came full circle for me.
 It also might be that you really need to always avoid some of the foods.
 I seem to go back and forth at this point as I learn to come into complete alignment with simply knowing what my body needs now.

 The more variety of cheese./yogurt one eats the more probiotics you get.
 What heaven that period of rebuilding was!!
 I hadn’t even realized that I missed bread and cheese.
 Also, I respond far better to goat and sheep milk products rather than cow.
 Fresh milk doesn’t agree with me and that seems to also include raw milk.
 I do buy raw cheeses when they’re available.
 I try to stick with grass fed and avoid factory farms.
-Some of this seems more or less important and various times.
+Some of this seems more or less important at various times.

 Will cheese and gluten help out everyone like it did me?
 Absolutely not.
 I’m Italian and it very much seems linked to my ancestry.
 I’m first generation American so my microbiome wasn’t far removed from my ancestors.
 It’s going be different for other people.
 Radically so some of the time.
 All the details in my story are moving parts (even for me!) so please don’t attach to any of them.
 The goal is complete flexibility and resiliency for me, so that I can move about in the world without fear eating whatever makes sense in this moment now, wherever I happen to be.
 Since I want to travel again some day, flexibility seems critical.